 - Release Timeline: Companies do not align their product release with academic schedules, and they often release an update just prior to or during the academic year, which does not allow for internal testing.
 In order to prevent disruption during the academic year, we postpone all major releases for the summer, which allows us to test new operating systems and software during the academic year and discuss the changes with faculty and staff members.
 As an example, Microsoft released Windows 10 on July 29, 2015 while Apple releaseed a new versions of iOS and macOS in September 2015.
 The release schedule does not allow us to test the new software thoroughly prior to the start of the academic year, and does not allow faculty members enough time to rewrite course materials that may change with new software.
 While both companies provide pre-release versions, these versions are great for preliminary testing but cannot be used for final testing prior to releasing them for production to our community.

 These challenges are not new to Information Technology professionals, but they are new to regular users since companies are now catering directly to the customer even with pre-release software.
 We will continue to support our users by addressing the concerns above and providing timelines for the coordinated deployment of new operating systems.

 What does Amherst College IT Recommend?

-We recommend that you do not upgrade to pre-release operating systems for any computer used to access Amherst College systems.
+We recommend that you do not upgrade to pre-release operating systems for any computer used to access Amherst College systems, and to wait for an "all clear" on recently released operating systems.
 We test all new operating systems on all College applications and notify the community of our plans for phased rollouts, and provide workshops as necessary.
 We understand that you may not have a choice about which operating system to use when you purchase new, personal computing devices.
 We will do out best to provide assistance with operating systems that have not yet been deployed on campus.